heremaps/here-data-sdk-cpp/docs/dataservice-read-catalog-example.md

 Before you integrate the HERE OLP SDK for C++ libraries in the Android example project:

 1. Set up the Android environment.
-2. Replace the placeholders in `examples/dataservice-read/example.cpp` with your application access key ID and access key secret.
+2. In `examples/android/app/src/main/cpp/MainActivityNative.cpp.in`, replace the placeholders with your application access key ID, access key secret, and catalog HRN and specify that the example should run `RunExampleRead`.
    For instructions on how to get the access key ID and access key secret, see the [Get Credentials](https://developer.here.com/olp/documentation/access-control/user-guide/topics/get-credentials.html) section in the Terms and Permissions User Guide.

 ### <a name="build-sdk-android"></a>Build the HERE OLP SDK for C++